duncanford/prpm-code-generator/README.md

-# prpm-code-generator
-A code generator for the Siebel PR/PM UI layer
+# Siebel Open UI PR/PM Code Generator

+Welcome to the new home for the code generator.

+Click [here](http://duncanford.github.io/prpm-code-generator) to get started.